Tamar Ringel-Kulka, MD, MPH

 Director, North Carolina Child Care Health and Safety Resource Center.
-Promoting health and safety of children at child care centers through training and support of the child care health consultants and child care workforce in North Carolina.
+Promoting health and safety of children at child care centers through training and technical support to child care health consultants (CCHC) and child care workforce in North Carolina.

 A Geospatial Analysis of the Impact of the Baby-Friendly Hospital Initiative on Breastfeeding Initiation in North Carolina.
-A Liberty, K Wouk, E Chetwynd, T Ringel-Kulka (2019).
-Journal of human lactation : official journal of International Lactation Consultant Association, 35(1), 114-126.
+Liberty A, Wouk K, Chetwynd E, Ringel-Kulka T. (2022).
+J Hum Lact.

 MPH, Health Policy and Administration, University of North Carolina at Chapel Hill, 2000